architapruthi/rfcs/text/0003-declarative-services.md

 ### <u>Service Component Description JSON specification</u>

 Service component description is the declaration of the service component.
 The description is included in the bundle's `manifest.json` file.

 The following are the various elements of the JSON segment that forms the Component Description.

+**NOTE:** <u>Some elements are not supported or were supported in later versions.
+These will be marked in the tables below.
+Unless otherwise noted, all SCR Component Description elements are supported in version 1.0.0</u>

 **scr**
 *scr* is the root element of declarative services metadata in the bundle's manifest file.
 The presence of this key in the bundle's